Çağla Kubat

-Çağla Kubat (/tr/; born 16 November 1978) is a Turkish actress, model, windsurfer and beauty pageant titleholder.
+Çağla Kubat (/tr/; born 16 November 1979) is a Turkish actress, model, windsurfer and beauty pageant titleholder.
 She is member of Fenerbahçe sailing & windsurfing team.
-She is 5 feet 103/4 (1.80m) tall.

 She was born in İzmir.
 She graduated from Italian High School of Istanbul and Istanbul Technical University with a bachelor's degree in mechanical engineering.
 She was the first runner-up for the Miss Turkey 2002 beauty pageant and represented Turkey at Miss Universe 2002.

-She speaks English and Italian fluently.

 Sports

 Çağla is also a champion windsurfer, having won the IFCA windsurfing European Slalom Championship in 2005, in Alaçatı.
 In 2006, in her first PWA (Professional Windsurfers Association) event, she placed 6th in IFCA Slalom World Championship.

 She founded her own windsurfing school "Çağla Kubat Windsurf Academy" in Alaçatı, İzmir Province.
 She ranked third in the women's category at the 2012 World Slalom Championship in Spain.
 In 2013, she became champion in the Master Female Slalom category of the IFCA Junior, Youth & Masters Slalom World Championships held in Alaçatı.
 She took the third rank at the 2013 World Cup.

-Çağla Kubat's pastimes besides windsurfing are snowboarding, wakeboarding, rollerblading, horseback riding and scuba diving and playing tennis.